Bird control: Methods

 Bird control devices fall under two categories: deterrents and exclusions.
-Deterrent devices, such as sonic units and bird spikes, discourage birds from landing or roosting in an area by presenting a physical obstacle or causing discomfort and annoyance for the target bird.
-There are far fewer exclusion devices, which include bird netting, mesh, and structural modifications, than deterrent options.
+Deterrents, such as acoustic devices, pyrotechnics, lasers, and bird spikes, discourage birds from landing or roosting in an area by presenting a physical obstacle or causing discomfort and annoyance for the target bird, or otherwise induce neophobia (fear of a novel stimulus).
+There are fewer exclusion devices, which include bird netting, mesh, and structural modifications, but may also include more intense management options like habitat modification.